 Consider allowing JavaScript.
 Otherwise, you have to be proficient in reading LaTeX since formulas will not be rendered.
 Furthermore, the table of contents in the left column for navigation will not be available and code-folding not supported.
 Sorry for the inconvenience.

-Examples in this article were generated with R 4.2.1 by the packages `PowerTOST1 and randomizeBE.2 See also the README on GitHub for an overview and the online manual3 for details.
+Examples in this article were generated with R 4.4.1 by the packages PowerTOST1 and randomizeBE.2 See also the online manual3 for details.

 1. Basics about power and sample size methodology – requiring no or only limited statistical expertise.